fuckyoudoteth/fuckyoudoteth/writing/whitepaper.md

 ## Overview of FuckYouDotEth

 The FuckYou network is centered around a daily auction for exclusive digital real estate.
-Participants bid for access to the FuckYou.eth homepage and associated message distribution channels.
-We expect FuckYou.eth to become the frontpage fuck-you of the internet.
+Participants bid for access to the FuckYouDotEth homepage and associated message distribution channels.
+We anticipate FuckYouDotEth to become the frontpage fuck-you of the internet.

 ![Network Diagram](network_diagram.png)

+The FuckYou system is designed to overcome roadblocks that naturally occur in other social media platforms.
+Ideas shared online are picked up only if they are popular and gain support from a bandwagon of online users.
+The FuckYou network allows the user to compete to have their ideas or personal "fuck you's" be heard even if they are unnpopular or completely novel.
+Users will be able to post these opinions in complete pseudonymity.
+These messages will be able to be embedded and spread across a multitude of systems making sure that the message is actually heard.
+The pseudonymity and online presence will allow the platform to be used for anything ranging from general rage to whistleblowing.

 ## Auction Details